neuhausi/canvasXpress/cran-comments.md

 ## Comments from Maintainer

-Updated CanvasXpress JS libraries to 22.6
+Updated CanvasXpress JS libraries to 22.9 due to important bug fixes

 ---